amandeepmicro/cssimagegallery/ReadME.md

-Just a simple image gallery using simple css properties
+Just a simple image gallery using simple css properties just for testing purpose . u should nt had checked it out .